 Resource efficiency

-• Green and innovative public procurement;
+• Promoting green and innovative public procurement;

 What can a company do to become more resource efficient?